MrAhile/K8s-CKA/1-Cluster/sa.md

 4. Associate the *pod-reader* ClusterRole to the *sa* ServiceAccount

-5. Verify the *sa* ServiceAccount can get and list Pods
+5. Verify the *sa* ServiceAccount can get and list Pods in the Namespace *test*

 6. Delete the resources created above